surgiie/vault-cli/README.md

 ## Exporting Vault Item Content To Files:

 If you have vault item content you want to export to a file, you can run the `export:file` command.
-For example, if your vault contains a private ssh key and you wish to export that content to the `.ssh` directory:
+For example, if your vault contains a private ssh key named `ssh_private` and you wish to export that content to the `.ssh` directory:

-`vault export:file --file="ssh-private:/home/someuser/.ssh/id_rsa"`
+`vault export:file --item="ssh_private:/home/someuser/.ssh/id_rsa"`

-In this example, the command will decrypt the vault item with name `ssh-private` and will create an itermediate file within your vault's directory under the `symlinks` directory to act as the symlink's target file then will symlink the destination file to the intermediate target file.

 **Note** This will prompt you for confirmation as it overwrites existing files, if you want to overwrite without prompt, use `--force` flag.

 **Using Sudo**
-If you are exporting to files where you need elevated permissions/sudo, consider running with the `-E` flag, i.e `sudo -E vault symlink`, so you preserve any `VAULT_CLI*` env variables.
+If you are exporting to files where you need elevated permissions/sudo, consider running with the `-E` flag, i.e `sudo -E vault export:file`, so you preserve any `VAULT_CLI*` env variables.

 ### Export File Permissions:

 To set specific ownership/permissions on the exported vault item file, you can use the `--user`, `--group`, `--permissions` flag:

-`vault export:file --file="example:/home/someuser/example" --user="someuser" --group="somegroup" --permissions="0700"`
+`vault export:file --item="example:/home/someuser/example" --user="someuser" --group="somegroup" --permissions="0700"`

 OR